mpfl/cup-holder-phone-dock/readme.md

  * Added side walls to dock rest to stop phone falling over when not plugged in
  * Added plug offset for phones where the plug is not dead centre along the y axis
  * Removed roundess from top

+v1.0
+ * modularised code
+ * a bit more friendly for Thingiverse Customizer